 Wildgasmasks is currently closed on ALL commission types.
-Hooded, non-hooded… we just cannot take any new orders.
-We will continue to work through our workload, before we can take on more.
+Hooded, non-hooded… we just cannot take any new orders (or names for the waiting list).
+We appreciate everyone who contacted us during our spring opening.

 As always, we encourage you to look down our sidebar or the full queue page, to see what kind of progress we are making.
 Each mask takes 8-10 weeks to produce.